Four Noble Truths: Early Indian Buddhism

 The Ekavyāvahārika sect emphasized the transcendence of the Buddha, asserting that he was eternally enlightened and essentially non-physical.
 According to the Ekavyāvahārika, the words of the Buddha were spoken with one transcendent meaning, and the Four Noble Truths are to be understood simultaneously in one moment of insight.
 According to the Mahīśāsaka sect, the Four Noble Truths should be meditated upon simultaneously.

 Theravada

 According to Carol Anderson, the four truths have "a singular position within the Theravada canon and tradition."
+(Note: According to Ooi & Skilling (2026), the four truths are not particular to any one school.
+They are shared by all the known Āgama and Sūtra traditions and by the surviving Vinayas.
+Several scholastic systems set them out: a Vaibhāṣika analysis in the Abhidharmakośa, a Sāṃmitīya one recorded by Daśabalaśrīmitra and surviving in Tibetan translation, the Mūlasarvāstivāda Saṅghabhedavastu in Sanskrit, and the Sarvāstivāda Vinaya in Chinese.
+Mahāyāna works elaborate on them in turn, among them the Prajñāpāramitās and the Akṣayamatinirdeśa.)
 The Theravada tradition regards insight in the four truths as liberating in itself.
 As Walpola Rahula states, "when the Truth is seen, all the forces which feverishly produce the continuity of samsara in illusion become calm and incapable of producing any more karma-formations [...] he is free from [...] the 'thirst' for becoming."
 (Note: Walpola Rahula: